sosy-lab/benchexec/doc/INSTALL.md

 The following packages are optional but recommended dependencies:
 - [cpu-energy-meter] will let BenchExec measure energy consumption on Intel CPUs.
+- [fuse-overlayfs] (version 1.10 or newer) allows to use the overlay directory mode for containers in cases where the kernel-based overlayfs does not work.
 - [libseccomp2] provides better container isolation.
 - [LXCFS] provides better container isolation.
 - [coloredlogs] provides nicer log output.